braintree/braintree_ios/Demos/Braintree-Demo/README.md

 The current status is shown on the bottom toolbar.
 If you've created a payment method nonce, you tap on the status toolbar to create a transaction.

+### Compatibility

+This app should be compiled with a 8.x Base SDK (Xcode 6.x) and has a deployment target of iOS 7.0.

 ## Implementation

 This codebase has three primary sections: